orassayag/burger-builder/README.md

 # Burger Builder

-Start to be built in May 2018.
+Built in May 2018.
 Workflow and final project of the 'React - The Complete Guide (incl Hooks, React Router, Redux)' course by Academind by Maximilian Schwarzmüller
 The client built in React, and always updated with the latest version of create-react-app (https://github.com/facebook/create-react-app).